ICS427TheWorkoutApp/TheWorkoutApp/README.md

   - Minor UI Designs

 - Conor Sonoda
-  - Analysis work
+  - Created Exercise Collection
-  - Documentation
+  - Created on Pages for Exercises

 Next: What the team member will handle after current task